richardcavell/BASICloader/README.txt

 programs from 1980s computer magazines.

 The input file must be a machine language program.
-It can be a plain binary, a Dragon DOS file or a Commodore 64 PRG file.
-Dragon and PRG formats specify the start location, and the Dragon format specifies an exec location as well.
-If you input a Dragon or PRG file, BASICloader will read and use the specified locations.
+It can be a plain binary, a Dragon DOS file, an RS-DOS Coco file or a Commodore 64 PRG file.
+The Coco, Dragon and PRG formats specify the start location (where the binary blob is loaded to).
+The Dragon and Coco formats specify an exec location as well (where the execution begins).
+For binary and PRG files, we assume that execution starts at the start location.

+BASICloader will correctly obtain start and exec information, if available in the chosen input format.

 If you do not specify a start location, it defaults to a value that is sensible for the target machine.
 The exec location defaults to being